yoavravid/RedditUsernames/README.md

 The project is at its POC stage

 1. Clone the repository
-2. Use the reddit_session.py class in order to check if a username is free or not
+2. Use initate a RedditSession object (reddit_session.py) and use the is_username_free function to check whether or not a username is free
 3. Take a look at the example scripts for nice examples!